Kevin Kalkhoven

-Kevin Oscar Newton Kalkhoven (1944 – 4 January 2022) was an Australian venture capitalist and auto racing magnate based in California.
-He served as CEO of JDS Uniphase and was an investor in Cosworth Group Holdings Limited, an automotive technology business headquartered in Northampton, United Kingdom.
+Kevin Oscar Newton Kalkhoven (1 June 1944 – 4 January 2022) was an Australian venture capitalist and auto racing magnate based in California.
+He was CEO of JDS Uniphase and was an investor in Cosworth Group Holdings Limited, an automotive technology business headquartered in Northampton, United Kingdom.

-In July 2018 Kalkhoven was given an Honorary doctorate by The University of Northampton for developments in technology and motorsports.
+In July 2018 Kalkhoven was given an honorary doctorate by The University of Northampton.

 Kalkhoven was a team owner of KV Racing Technology, with business partner Jimmy Vasser, which won the 2013 Indianapolis 500, driven by Tony Kanaan.

 JDS Uniphase Corporation

 Kalkhoven joined the Uniphase Corporation in 1992 as President, CEO and Chairman.
-Kalkhoven oversaw its transformation from a privately held manufacturer of industrial lasers into a publicly held supplier of components and modules for fiber optic telecommunications networks and saw Uniphase become a member of the NASDAQ 100.
+Kalkhoven oversaw its transformation from a privately held manufacturer of industrial lasers into a publicly held supplier of components and modules for fibre optic telecommunications networks and saw Uniphase become a member of the NASDAQ 100.
 During Kalkhoven's tenure, as CEO, the Company’s annual sales rate increased over 67 times (sic) from $23 million in fiscal 1991 to the $394 million reported for the quarter ended 31 March 2000.
 Additionally, the market cap of Uniphase grew from $35 million to $100 billion.
-Kalkhoven oversaw the merger with JDS FITEL in July 1999 and the emergence of the combined entity in the fiber optic components and modules marketplace.
+Kalkhoven oversaw the merger with JDS FITEL in July 1999 and the emergence of the combined entity in the fibre optic components and modules marketplace.

 Kalkhoven was named in the May 2000 Worth magazine as one of America’s Top 50 CEOs.

 Motorsport interests

 In 2003, Kalkhoven became one of the owners of the Champ Car World Series, with Gerald Forsythe, Paul Gentilozzi and Dan Pettit under the name OWRS, or Open-Wheel Racing Series, along with purchasing the rights to major races in Toronto and Long Beach as strategic measures to ensure the future of the Champ Car series.

+That same year, Kalkhoven co-founded PK Racing (later known as PKV Racing and KV Racing Technology) together with British American Racing founder Craig Pollock.
+The team competed in both the Champ Car World Series and the IndyCar series, amassing five wins, including the 2013 Indianapolis 500, with driver Tony Kanaan.

 In March 2008, Champ Car reached an agreement with Tony George, owner of the Indy Racing League, to merge the two series under the IndyCar Series banner for 2008 and beyond.

-In 2013, Kalkhoven co-founded PKV Racing (later known as KV Racing Technology), which competed in both the Champ Car World Series and the IndyCar series, amassing five wins, including the 2013 Indianapolis 500, with driver Tony Kanaan.

 Kalkhoven was named as the Number 5 Most Powerful and Influential man in Racer Magazine's 2005 Power and Influence in Racing list (November 2005 issue).

 Cosworth

 Kalkhoven purchased the Cosworth and Pi Group companies from Ford in 2004 with business partner Gerald Forsythe.
-Kalkhoven served as Chairman of the now-merged companies and he has led the transition of the company from a motor-racing centric cost-center to a profitable automotive technology company with leading LIDAR sensor technology and hybrid powertrains.
+Kalkhoven was chairman of the now-merged companies and he led the transition of the company from a motor-racing centric cost-centre to a profitable automotive technology company with LIDAR sensor technology and hybrid powertrains.

 Under his stewardship Cosworth designed, developed and commercialized the Advanced Manufacturing Centre in Northampton and established its North American Headquarters and Advanced Manufacturing Center in Shelby Township, Michigan.